fedorovsky/simple-boilerplate/README.md

    Then you can enjoy the development.

-   I would be very grateful if you put a star.
+   If you put a star I will be very happy.
 Thank you so much.